Albert S. Cook Library

 Cook Library serves as an information hub with computer work stations available to connect users to the library catalog, electronic databases, electronic books, online journals and the internet.
 The main floor is home to TU's Academic Commons, an academic support center where students can meet with an advisor or tutor, learn more about disability accommodations, as well as get help with research, writing, and technology.
-Our 24/7 study space is also located on the main floor.
+Our 24/7 study space is also located on the main and second floors.
 The Data Studio contains four individual workstations and one group station to support you in mapping, data analysis, and data visualization projects.
 Room 200C on the second floor is dedicated to quiet study and there are study cubicles and rooms located on the second floor as well.
 Wireless internet, cloud printers and scanner machines are conveniently located in the building.
 In addition, the library provides a leisure reading collection on the second floor and hosts events throughout the year, such as book discussions and noontime jazz concerts.
 Starbucks is also located in the lobby.

 In addition, TU students can utilize other area library collections.
 They may request books from the University System of Maryland and Affiliated institutions (USMAI) libraries and they may have access to many private college and university libraries in the Baltimore area.
 Materials needed for academic research may be obtained from around the world via inter-library loan as well.